 If you don’t make enough of these hormones you have an underactive thyroid — also known as hypothyroidism.

-You can measure your thyroid hormone levels with a blood test — either through your GP or using a home thyroid function blood test.
-Both will check your thyroid-stimulating hormone levels, which is responsible for producing T3 and T4.
+You can check your thyroid hormone levels at home by using a thyroid blood test.
+This will check your thyroid-stimulating hormone levels, which is responsible for producing T3 and T4.

 What is the thyroid-stimulating hormone (TSH)?